Black Peace Officer Association

-The Black Peace Officer Association offers a unique and effective way to propel every members career to the next level.
+The Black Peace Officers Association offers a unique and effective way to propel every members career to the next level.

-Whether it is by (keyword) training, strategic networking or recruitment opportunities.
+Whether it is by top of the line training, strategic networking or recruitment opportunities.
 Everyone gets something out of being involved with the BPOA.

 Are you interested in getting involved?
 Register below.